 Healthy dietary behaviors are supported by access to healthy foods, and grocery stores are a major provider of these foods.
-There are 14 grocery establishments in the county, a rate of 13.98 per every 100,000 people, which is lower than the state and national rates of 17.46 and 20.66, respectively.
+In 2020, there were 151 grocery stores in the county, equalling a rate of 18.75 per every 100,000 people, which is between the state and national rates of 17.46 and 20.66, respectively.
 Grocery stores are defined as supermarkets and smaller grocery stores primarily engaged in retailing a general line of food, such as canned and frozen foods; fresh fruits and vegetables; and fresh and prepared meats, fish, and poultry.
-Delicatessen-type establishments are also included, and convenience stores and large general merchandise stores that also retail food, such as supercenters and warehouse club stores, are excluded.